ISUgenomics/bioinformatics-workbook/dataAnalysis/ComparativeGenomics/Finding_Positive_Selection_With_Codeml.md

+---
+title: Positive, Neutral, Negative Selection with Codeml using Multiple Genome Annotations
+layout: single
+header:
+  overlay_color: "444444"
+  overlay_image: /assets/images/dna.jpg
+---

-# How to Search for Positive/Negative/Neutral Selection with Codeml using multiple complete genomes
+# Positive, Neutral, Negative Selection with Codeml using Multiple Genome Annotations

 Have you ever wanted to know which genes across a set of genomes are undergoing positive (diversifying), neutral, or negative (purifying) selection?
 Here is a tutorial that utilizes multiple genomes and gene predictions to assess this phenomenon.